exaexa/ls47/README.md

 Heart is left as an exercise for the reader.

 For an example, view [this image](card-tiles.jpg).
 In this example, the marker is on J♣ (at the top left), and we want to encrypt the plaintext character `e`.
+The image includes the character, index, and offsets for the relevant cards.

 1. From the card mapping, `e` maps to 5♦ (letters `a` through `m` map to Diamonds), which is on the second row.
 1. The marker card, J♣, has: